 Cloud security - Cloud security describes the policies, technologies, and controls used to safeguard data, applications, and the connected infrastructure of cloud computing.

 Internet of things (IoT) security - Internet of Things (IoT) security is concerned with protecting data over a network through wirelessly connected devices.

 Network security - Network security encompasses the authorisation from the network administrator to gain access to data in a network.

 Security awareness training - Security awareness training helps organisations to manage their human cybersecurity risk by empowering employees with security knowledge.

 Implementing a strong cybersecurity strategy can only be achieved with a robust security team in place.
-With the threat of cybercrime increasing, the demand for cyber security personnel is at an all-time high; it has never been more critical to recruiting wisely.
+With the threat of cybercrime increasing, the demand for cybersecurity personnel is at an all-time high; it has never been more critical to recruit wisely.

-- In today’s security team’s penetration testers focus on either application security, or network security, or phishing to test security awareness
+- In today’s security team penetration testers focus on either application security, network security, or phishing to test security awareness

 - Incident response is a role that could span around the clock – 24 hours a day, seven days a week